little-world/rust-course/projecta/03-string-interning.md

 - **Zero-copy**: If string already interned, return borrowed reference (no allocation)
 - **Lazy allocation**: Only allocate when necessary
 - **API clarity**: Caller knows if allocation happened by checking `Cow` variant

-**String Interning is Critical When**:
-- Many duplicate strings (identifiers in code, repeated log messages)
-- String comparison is frequent (symbol table lookups)
-- Memory is constrained (embedded systems, large-scale deployments)

-**Cow Pattern is Critical When**:
-- Processing user input (may or may not need normalization)
-- Path manipulation (may or may not need conversion)
-- HTML escaping (most strings don't need escaping)

-### Learning Goals

-By completing this project, you will:

-1. **Master Clone-on-Write (Cow) pattern**: Understand zero-copy optimization and when to borrow vs own
-2. **Work with HashSet and lifetime management**: Practice storing references with proper lifetime annotations
-3. **Understand string interning**: Learn memory optimization techniques used in compilers and databases
-4. **Practice generic programming**: Build APIs that work with both borrowed and owned data
-5. **Implement efficient deduplication**: Learn hashing techniques and pointer-based equality
-6. **Design ergonomic APIs**: Create flexible interfaces using Cow that minimize unnecessary allocations

 ---